 This Jataka tale illustrates the perfection of character of patience (khanti).

 The Bodhisatta was once a crown prince.
 The king greatly valued his chaplain and made him a judge, even though he took bribes and cheated people.
-One time a victim of the chaplain’s corruption left the court after losing his suit, even though he had paid a bribe, and saw the Bodhisatta.
+One time a victim of the chaplain’s corruption left the court after losing his case, even though he had paid a bribe, and saw the Bodhisatta.
 This man fell at the Bodhisatta’s feet and begged him to tell the king the truth about the chaplain.
 The Bodhisatta pitied the man, so he took him back to the courthouse and judged the case himself, finding in the man’s favor and granting him the disputed property.
-The king heard loud applause burst from the courtroom and when told the reason for it he appointed the Bodhisatta as judge.
+The king heard loud applause burst from the courtroom, and when told the reason for it, he appointed the Bodhisatta as judge.
 The chaplain, suddenly unable to collect bribes, decided to kill the Bodhisatta.